-Three-time Super Bowl champion and five-time Pro Bowl selection, Darren Woodson, joined ESPN as an NFL analyst in 2005.
+Three-time Super Bowl champion and five-time Pro Bowl selection Darren Woodson joined ESPN as an NFL analyst in 2005.
 He appears on NFL Live and SportsCenter, as well as other ESPN platforms throughout the year.

 A native of Phoenix, Woodson was a second round pick in the 1992 NFL Draft (37th overall) from Arizona State University, where he was a converted linebacker.
 He earned a bachelor of science from ASU in Justice Studies.

-In addition to his analyst work for ESPN, Woodson is involved in a number of businesses, and he remains active in the Dallas community, most notably as a board member for the North Texas chapter of the Make-a-Wish Foundation.
+In addition to his analyst role for ESPN, Woodson is involved in a number of businesses, and he remains active in the Dallas community, most notably as a board member for the North Texas chapter of the Make-a-Wish Foundation.